concourse/git-resource/README.md

     * `proxy_user`: *Optional.* If the proxy requires authentication, use this username
     * `proxy_password`: *Optional.* If the proxy requires authenticat, use this password

-* `submodule_recursive`: *Optional.* If `false`, a flat submodules checkout is performed.
-If not specified, or if `true` is explicitly specified, a recursive checkout is performed.
+* `submodule_recursive`: *Optional.* If `"false"`, a flat submodules checkout is performed.
+If not specified, or if `"true"` is explicitly specified, a recursive checkout is performed.
 This is overridden by `submodule_recursive` specified in the `get` params.
+Note: this must be specified as a string not a boolean.

 ### Example